Tidal Deformabilities and Radii of Neutron Stars from the Observation of GW170817

 \textit{Parameter estimation methods}---To measure the source parameters for GW170817, we performed parameter estimation on the Advanced LIGO-Virgo data available at the LIGO Open Science Center \cite{Vallisneri:2014vxa,gw170817-losc}.
-Our analysis was performed with the \textit{PyCBC Inference} software \cite{pycbc-inference,alex_nitz_2018_1208115} and the parallel-tempered \textit{emcee} sampler \cite{emcee} for sampling over the parameter space using Markov Chain Monte Carlo (MCMC) techniques \cite{mcmc}.
+Our analysis was performed with the \textit{PyCBC Inference} software \cite{Biwer:2018osg,alex_nitz_2018_1208115} and the parallel-tempered \textit{emcee} sampler \cite{emcee,vousden:2016} for sampling over the parameter space using Markov Chain Monte Carlo (MCMC) techniques \cite{mcmc}.

 The LOSC data files include a post-processing noise subtraction performed by the LIGO-Virgo Collaboration \cite{gw170817-losc,gw170817-noise}.
 The LOSC documentation states that these data have been truncated to remove tapering effects due to the cleaning process \cite{gw170817-losc}, however the LOSC data shows evidence of tapering after GPS time $1187008900$ in the LIGO Hanford detector.
 To avoid any contamination of our results we do not use any data after GPS time $1187008891$.
 The power spectral density (PSD) used to construct the likelihood was calculated using Welch's method \cite{1161901} with 16~second Hann-windowed segments (overlapped by 8~s) taken from GPS time $1187007048$ to $1187008680$.
 The PSD estimate is truncated to 8~s length in the time domain using the method described in Ref. \cite{Allen:2005fk}.
-The gravitational-wave data used in the likelihood is taken from the interval $1187008763$ to $1187008891$.
-The likelihood is evaluated from a low-frequency cutoff of 25~Hz to the Nyquist frequency of 2048~Hz.
+The gravitational-wave data used in the likelihood is taken from the interval $1187008691$ to $1187008891$.